-- 1. Students may offer 4 H2 subjects if they have attained a L1R5 (without bonus points) of 9 or lower. - 2.
-The following tables show the 4 H2 subject combinations offered in SAJC for 2023.
+Students may offer 4 H2 subjects if they have attained a L1R5 (without bonus points) of 9 or better.
+Students who have attained a L1R5 (without bonus points) of 10 or 11 and who have obtained A1 for the relevant subjects could submit an appeal application for the college's consideration.

+The following tables show the 4 H2 subject combinations offered in SAJC for 2024.
 These combinations will only be offered if there is sufficient demand.